 thousands more young people and educators.

 In 2019, with the support of Unilever East Africa, we have been able to award MASK Awards winners, Dani (19) and Jesse (23) from Kenya with paid internships on Unilever’s social mobilisation program, Heroes for Change.

-In 2021, the Mabati Rolling Mills (Kenya) has awarded four internships for MASK Awards 2021 winners.
+In 2021, the flagship company of The Safal Group, the premier steel building solutions provider Mabati Rolling Mills (Kenya), has awarded four internships for MASK Awards 2021 winners.

 “MASK Awards helped me become more confident in bringing out my entrepreneurial ideas which can help me earn money for the future,” said Dani.